 The state judiciary is funded primarily by general fund appropriations with additional funding for specific mandates by way of grants and special funds.
-In August, the Supreme Court submitted to the Legislature the judiciary's annual detailed report of spending for fiscal year 2008 with its appropriations request for 2010.
+In August, the Supreme Court submitted to the Legislature the judiciary's annual detailed report of spending for fiscal year 2009 with its appropriations request for 2011.

-For fiscal year 2008, the entire general fund appropriations for all three branches of state government was \$4,932,302,012.
+For fiscal year 2009, the entire general fund appropriations for all three branches of state government was \$4,932,302,012.
 The appropriation for the Administrative Office of

-Courts and all courts of record in the state (the Supreme Court, the Court of Appeals, the 82 circuit courts, the 82 chancery courts, and the 17 county court), was \$30,043,816.
-This represents performance of all judicial functions by these courts for only six tenths per cent of the general fund expenditure.
+Courts and all courts of record in the state (the Supreme Court, the Court of Appeals, the 82 circuit courts, the 82 chancery courts, and the 19 county courts), was \$34,733,464.
+This represents performance of all judicial functions by these courts for less than one per cent of the general fund expenditures.